-3.3.6 LOGISTICS SE ection Chie
+3.3.6 Logistics Se ection Chie

-Logistics Section Chief
+Logistics Section Ch nief

-Potential Designates Field or Plant Personnel
+Potential Designates Field or Plar nt Personnel

-Reports to Incident Commander
+Reports to Incident Co

-CEOC Counterpart Logistics Support Lead
+CEOC Counterpart Logistics Su

 Forms / Tools 201 Inciden 214a Individ General: t Briefing Form, lual Activity Log, onal Planning As required / large scale incident: 205 Incident Radio Communications Plan, 206 Medical Plan, 208 Safety Plan

 Role Responsibilities

-The Logistics Section Ch responsible for providin services, people, and ma support of the incident. participate in the develo implementation of the I Action Plan (IAP) and su branches and units with Logistics Section.
-The Logistics Section ma into two Branches: g facilities, aterial in They opment and ncident pervise the in the Service Branch: Communications Unit: Deals with all communications issues across the response.
+The Logistics Section Chief is responsible for providing facilities, services, people, and material in support of the incident.
+They participate in the development and implementation of the Incident Action Plan (IAP) and supervise the branches and units within the Logistics Section.
+The Logistics Section may be divided into two Branches: Service Branch: Communications Unit: Deals with all communications i across the response.
 Ensures IT systems are operational.
 Establishes a link with the CEOC.
-Develops a 205 Communications Plan if required for the IAP.
-Medical Unit: Provides medical services to the responders.
-Provides first aid and transportation to injured responders Develops a 206 Medical Plan if required for the IAP.
+Develops a 205 Communications Plan if required for Medical Unit: Provides medical services to the responder.
+Provides first aid and transportation to injured responders.
 Food Unit: Provides food to the responders.
-Food and water to all responders, in the ICP, the field and in camps.
+Food and water to all responders, in the ICP, the field to the responders. ns are operational. with the CEOC. ommunications Plan if required for the IAP. es medical services to the responders. and transportation to injured responders fedical Plan if required for the IAP. food to the responders.

-Service Branch: Respon providing medical, IT, communications and for responders during the r Support Branch: Respon sourcing and delivery of material and workers, a establishment / mainter facilities to support the Branches are normally e to assist with span of co When Branches are esta Branch Director reports the Logistics Section Chi od to the esponse. nsible for the equipment, nd the nance of response. established ntrol. ablished, the directly to strategies and tactics Orders all resourd Stores supplies for Maintains an inver- Facilities Unit: Respon- associated with the r Locates and lays Maintains the ICF Provides security Ground Support Unit equipment maintena Maintains resourd Provides fuel for ces required to keep the response going. or the incident. entory of supplies. insible for the running of all facilities esponse. out the ICP and camps.
+Food and water to all responders, in the ICP, the field and camps.
+Service Branch: Responsible for providing medical, IT, communications and food to the responders during the response.
+Support Branch: Responsible for the sourcing and delivery of equipment, material and workers, and the establishment / maintenance of facilities to support the response.
+Branches are normally established to assist with span of control.
+When Branches are established, the Branch Director reports directly to the Logistics Section Chief.
+Food and water to all responders, in the ICP, the field and camps.
+Support Branch: Support Branch: Supply Unit: Orders the resources required to deliver the strategies and tactics.
+Orders all resources required to keep the response going.
+Stores supplies for the incident.
+Maintains an inventory of supplies.
+Facilities Unit: Responsible for the running of all facilities associated with the response.
+Locates and lays out the ICP and camps.
+Maintains the ICP and camps.
+Provides security at the ICP and camps.
+Ground Support Unit: Provides transportation, fuel and equipment maintenance services.
+Maintains resource equipment.
+Provides fuel for responders. ces required to keep the response going. or the incident. entory of supplies. onsible for the running of all facilities esponse. out the ICP and camps.
 P and camps at the ICP and camps. t: Provides transportation, fuel and nce services. ce equipment.

-See complete Role Guide for further details.
+plete Role Guide for f

-Digital version is available at The Pipeline .
-Hard copies are available in the ICP.
+Digital version on is available e at The Pipeline .
+Hard l copies are available in the ICP.